You might have harbored intentions to become a nurse and be of service to society by working in hospitals and medical care centers.

 Ohio allows a convicted felon to obtain a nursing license provided the felon is not charged guilty under the court of law for murder, grave violence, and sexual assault.

-For other crimes like misdemeanor, substance abuse, immoral actions, the Ohio Board of Nursing will conduct a thorough investigation of court orders, sentence completion, rehabilitation reports, to name a few before stating its decision.
+For other crimes like misdemeanor, substance abuse, and immoral actions, the Ohio Board of Nursing will conduct a thorough investigation of court orders, sentence completion, and rehabilitation reports, to name a few before stating its decision.